 EB-5 Visa Investor FAQ

-Get clear answers to the top 10 most important questions about the EB-5 Visa program.
+Get clear answers to the top questions about the EB-5 program.
+Learn about eligibility, investment, timelines, and risks for 2024.

 The EB-5 program allows eligible foreign investors and their immediate family (spouse and unmarried children under 21) to apply for U.S. permanent residency (a Green Card) by investing in a new commercial enterprise that creates at least 10 full-time jobs for U.S. workers.